cjneely10/EukMetaSanity/README.md

 Neely, Christopher.
 EukMetaSanity.
 Source code is available at [https://github.com/cjneely10/EukMetaSanity]().
 It is implemented in Python 3 under the GNU General Public License v3.0.

-Also cite all dependencies, as **EukMetaSanity** would not be possible were it not for the developers of these programs.
+Also cite all dependencies that you used, as **EukMetaSanity** would not be possible were it not for the developers of these programs.